vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 This library is built upon a pretty standard ES6 + Typescript stack and relies on a bunch of [ledgerjs](https://github.com/LedgerHQ/ledgerjs) packages, [RxJS 6.x](https://github.com/ReactiveX/rxjs/tree/6.x), [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [React](https://github.com/facebook/react/) + [Redux](https://github.com/reduxjs/redux) for some front-end utilities and hooks.

-It is designed to have very generic models and mechanics (for currencies, accounts, storage, synchronisation, events...) that also facilitates new coin integrations through flexibility.
+It is designed to have very generic models and mechanics (for currencies, accounts, storage, synchronisation, events...) that also facilitates new blockchain integrations through flexibility.
 All integrated coins are implemented in a `src/families` dedicated folder which contains the specifics of a coin family - that can be shared by multiple crypto-assets that use the same implementation (i.e. Bitcoin-like coins share the same `bitcoin` family).

-**This document only concerns new coin integrations using Typecript - we will use an imaginary coin named `MyCoin` as a walkthrough.**
+**This document only concerns new blockchain integrations using Typecript - we will use an imaginary coin named `MyCoin` as a walkthrough.**

 ## Setup